BrightShadow/orgchart.svg/README.md

 # orgchart.svg
 Modern typescript organisational chart in pure SVG.

+Currently there is no documentation or API reference.
+Sorry for that.
+The documentation will be provided as soon as possible.
+Now I'm really busy with pure development of this component.

 ## Demo
 You can check the [working DEMO example](http://13.80.66.33/orgchart.svg/ "Working demo example") or try to build it yourself using the steps below: